Custom Instrumentation

 - Custom Headers - For direct, per-request annotation of API calls

-- Decorators - For function-level annotations that propagate through call trees
+- Track Decorator - For function-level annotations that propagate through call trees

 Both approaches can be combined in the same application if needed, giving you maximum flexibility.